awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-tagging.md

 aws autoscaling describe-tags --filters Name=auto-scaling-group,Values=my-asg
 ```

-The following is an example response:
+The following is an example response\.

 ```
 {